python-sdbus/python-sdbus/docs/asyncio_api.rst

     .. warning:: Properties are supposed
         to be lightweight to get or set.
         Make sure property getter or setter
-        does not preform heavy IO or computation as that will block other methods or properties.
+        does not perform heavy IO or computation as that will block other methods or properties.

     :param str property_signature: Property dbus signature.